 - align to state standards;

 - have clear measurement criteria;

 - measure student performance in multiple ways;

 - require written tasks; and

 - be used to inform future instruction.

-Sample Evidence Collecting Questions: Planning
+Sample Evidence Collecting Questions: Planning How is the lesson connected to

 How will you use student assessment results to plan for future learning?

 What are your plans for lesson structure and closure?